EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Once you choose which clients you want to run, check the following table in order to manage the correct services:

-.. csv-table:: Kintsugi Supported Clients
+.. csv-table:: KINTSUGI SUPPORTED CLIENTS
   :header: Execution Layer, Consensus Layer, Services

   Geth, Lighthouse, "| geth-lh